queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Sennkestra - Turns out some people planted those unsolicited seeds from China from earlier in the summer.
 Comment: Basically, people are people.

-Ezran - Thoughts on transandrophobia [link].
-I’m not necessarily opposed to it, but it currently makes more sense as a concise and easily tagged term instead of using a phrase on tumblr.
+Ezran - Thoughts on transandrophobia [post].
+I'm not necessarily opposed to it, but it currently makes more sense as a concise and easily tagged term instead of using a phrase on Tumblr.
 (Comment thread eventually got distracted by how people use transmasculine and transneutral.)

 Potentially of interest: